 Tasty gluten-free buckwheat crepes are filled with creamy seasonal vegetables in a delicious Springtime dish.
 Top with grated cheese for extra indulgence!

 Do you ever find you have random ingredients that need using up?
 I seem to have almost a kilo of buckwheat flour in my pantry.
 Naturally gluten-free and with a delicious nutty flavour, I figured it shouldn’t be too hard to make it into something yummy!

-Meanwhile, I have the best part of a kilo of buckwheat flour kicking around.
-I remembered that when I made this caramelised onion and feta galette, I had to differentiate the ‘rustic tart’ kind of galette from the ‘buckwheat crepe’ kind of galette.
-So I decided to have a go at the buckwheat crepe kind, as well.
+I remembered that when I made this caramelised onion and feta galette, I’d had to differentiate the ‘rustic tart’ kind of galette from the ‘buckwheat crepe’ kind of galette.
+Buckwheat crepes, or galettes, seemed like a great way to use up some of this flour.

 - 1 egg

 - 50 g butter, melted (¼ cup)